mlynch/mlynch.github.com/_posts/2014-11-02-new-kind-of-startup.markdown

 published: true
 ---

-Ever since I started [Drifty](http://drifty.com/) I've been intrigued by how startups work, and how the startup world says they should work.

-I've learned a lot about them in the last few years by starting a company with my best friend, hacking an MVP together and getting that initial user base, bootstrapping, hiring, raising money, and focusing hard on how to really grow it.

 Most people know I'm a huge fan of bootstrapping.
 I find the model intriguing because by many measures bootstrapping is considered folly by the larger startup ecosystem, primarily from the VC world that doesn't benefit from a cap table that doesn't have their name on it.
 And yet there have been some [huge](http://github.com/) [successes](http://mailchimp.com/) from following that model.
 It defies the conventional wisdom, and I love that.

 <!--